 The necropolis area is one of the largest areas that can be seen in the city.
 The tomb owners wrote various curses on the tomb pediments to scare people and prevent them from entering the grave.
 Some tombs were surrounded by travertines that have disappeared over time.

 There are necropolis areas outside the city walls and in all directions.
 These are mostly located on both sides of the northern road to Sardes direction and the southern road to Laodicea direction.
 Limestone and marble were used in the graves and sarcophagi.
 The use of marble is only seen in sarcophagus types.

-It is of particular important when it comes to naming the city as the Holy City on the religious structures revealed in the researches.
+It is of particular importance when it comes to naming the city as the Holy City on the religious structures revealed in the research.
 By looking at the structures of these cemeteries, it can be understood from which layer they belong.

 Temple of Apollo in Hierapolis